slicervm/docs.slicervm.com/docs/examples/autoscaling-k3s.md

   -p='[{"op": "add", "path": "/rules/4/verbs/-", "value": "delete"}]'
 ```

+You could also edit this manually via `kubectl edit clusterrole/slicer-cluster-autoscaler`, then add `delete` to the array of verbs under `resources` and `nodes`.

 If our fork gets merged into upstream, then this patch will no longer be needed.

 ## How to update the configuration